sarthakagrawal927/stumble-app/README.md

 - Do not allow the user to go to next screen in onboarding without filling previous screen.

 iOS Push Notifications:
-xcrun simctl push booted com.example.stumbleApp sample_ios.json
+xcrun simctl push booted com.getstumbleapp sample_ios.json